RoadSafetyProject/roadsafety-docs/introduction.rst

 storage, aggregation, analysis and dissemination of information associated with road safety.

-.. index:: Components of iROAD
+.. index:: Components of iRoad

 Components of iROAD
 ===================